gvwilson/sensibleadventures/cloudherd/reboot.md

     - then she falls over

 Chapter 8: Lockdown
-- goal: reveal the villain
+- goals
-  - Bonzon's ruthlessness becomes clear
+  - reveal the villain: Bonzon's ruthlessness becomes clear
   - tension among the villagers comes to a boil
   - Noxy's fears boil over
-  - the forest's attention
+  - the fact that the forest can pay attention
-plot:
+  - Rash and Sensy's relationship becoming clear (and with it, Noxy's loneliness)
+- excitement
+  - Noxy's confrontation with Kulbinder and Thokmay on the wall
+- details
   - Noxy wakes up in the forest (raindrops spattering on her face)
     - pressure in her head is gone
     - hears Thokmay and Kulbinder talking